IBSim/VirtualLab/docs/source/runsim/runfile.rst

 Environment
 ***********

 The next section is for setting the **VirtualLab** environment.
 That is, how the user would like to interact with **VirtualLab** and how it should make use of the available hardware.
+It is necessary to create the environment before starting any `Methods`_.
+However, it is possible to change the envrionment later in the *RunFile* as part of the workflow.
+For example, it may be desirable to only have a single job during meshing but multiple jobs for the simulation if performing a parameter sweep of boundary conditions with the same geometry.

 VLSetup
 ~~~~~~~